Marc Mysterio: 2010–2020

 In 2010, TMZ and Popeater reported that on August 23, 2010, Mysterio filed a lawsuit against Brandy Norwood seeking up to $6 million in damages.
 According to reports, Brandy had been paid $10,000 as a side artist fee to feature on Mysterio's debut album's lead single, "Shout It Out".
 The invoice and an email from her manager Ryan Ramsey confirming receipt of the funds have been published by British tabloid, Anorak, but then backed out of the deal.
 A subpoena was issued by the court ordering copies of videotapes of conversations between Mysterio and Brandy which were recorded by VH1 for her Family Business Season 2 Reality Show.
-The single "Shout It Out" without Brandy peaked at #47 on Mediabase Canada Hot AC Radio Chart Brandy later paid a settlement to Mysterio.
+The single "Shout It Out" without Brandy peaked at No. 47 on Mediabase Canada Hot AC Radio Chart Brandy later paid a settlement to Mysterio.

 In 2012, Mysterio signed a global artist deal with Sony Music.
 Sony Music partnered with Edmundo Andrada of Sveriges Radio (National Radio Sweden) and Etienne Dumon of CBC Radio for a radio documentary on Mysterio's career to date, concluding with the world debut of "Everything Is All Wrong".
 Interviewed for the documentary were friends DJ Riddler of WKTU & WHTZ as well as Craig Pereira of Sony Music and Matt Adell, CEO of Beatport.

-Later in 2012, Mysterio re-wrote and re-produced The 2012 Eurovision Semi-Final Hungarian Entry of Kati Wolf, "What About My Dreams", in French re-titled "Dix Pas Cent Pas".
+Later in 2012, Mysterio re-wrote and re-produced The 2012 Eurovision Semi-final Hungarian Entry of Kati Wolf, "What About My Dreams", in French re-titled "Dix Pas Cent Pas".

 In 2013, Mysterio collaborated with Flo Rida for a song entitled "Booty On The Floor".
 The song was released on Monday, June 10, 2013, on Beatport, with all profits from the Beatport Release to go to One Fund Boston, to benefit the victims and families of the Boston Marathon bombing.

 In 2015, Mysterio wrote, composed, produced and sang on the duet charity single "Promised Land" with Crash Test Dummies featuring Mark Crozer on guitar and drums.
-This was a follow-up of his remix of Crash Test Dummies' 1993 single "Mmm Mmm Mmm Mmm" and charted in numerous countries, including Belgium, Greece, and Finland including #1 on Beatport and iTunes.
+This was a follow-up of his remix of Crash Test Dummies' 1993 single "Mmm Mmm Mmm Mmm" and charted in numerous countries, including Belgium, Greece, and Finland including No. 1 on Beatport and iTunes.

 On February 5, 2016, "Promised Land" was released by Sony Music, marking his return to the major label release.

-In June 2016, "Be The Truth" was released which reached #7 on both UK Music Week Official Club Chart and USA Billboard Next Big Sound Chart while ESPN Show FIRST TAKE used the hit as a theme song for December 2016.
+In June 2016, "Be The Truth" was released which reached No. 7 on both UK Music Week Official Club Chart and USA Billboard Next Big Sound Chart while ESPN Show FIRST TAKE used the hit as a theme song for December 2016.

 On January 13, 2016, Trailer Park Boys and Bubbles finally released "Liquor & Whores" as an EDM track produced by Mysterio on Sony Music.